Karzzzz

-Karzzzz is a 2008 Indian Hindi-language action film directed by Satish Kaushik.
+Karzzzz is a 2008 Indian Hindi-language romance fantasy action film directed by Satish Kaushik.
 It stars Urmila Matondkar and Himesh Reshammiya.
 It is a remake of Karz (1980) and also inspired by The Reincarnation of Peter Proud.

 Plot

 Ravi Verma has just won a court case against gangster Sir Judah in Kenya, making him the legal recipient of several thousand acres of vineyards.
 He celebrates the victory by marrying the love of his life, Kamini, and decides to introduce her to his mother and sister.
 Unbeknownst to Ravi, Kamini is in cahoots with Judah; she sabotages the plane they are travelling in and safely escapes, leaving Ravi with no parachute.
 He quickly falls to his death.
 Kamini, now Princess Kamini, inherits Ravi's wealth, forcing his mother and sister to live in abject poverty.

 Flash forward to 25 years later, and we are introduced to Monty, the adopted son of J.J.
 Oberoi and a well-known musician and rock star in Cape Town, South Africa.
 He has everything at his disposal but feels unhappy.
-He drives joy from spending time with Tina, the girl he's romantically interested in, and Dr. Dayal, his friend and close confidante.
+He derives joy from spending time with Tina, the girl he's romantically interested in, and Dr. Dayal, his friend and close confidante.
 Monty starts getting flashbacks of events from Ravi's life and plans to trip to Kenya to understand why.
 Once there, he meets Tina's caretaker, Kabira, who appears to be happy about Tina and Monty being together.

 Eventually, Monty realises that he is actually the reincarnation of Ravi.
 After complete recollection of events surrounding his accident, Monty sets out to find his/Ravi's mother and sister.
 He befriends Princess Kamini, who incidentally knows Tina as well.
 She's now Judah's mistress and the heiress to Ravi's property.
 Monty tells her about the reincarnation but insists he doesn't remember how he/Ravi died.
 She proceeds to mislead him about the circumstances of the accident and lies that his/Ravi's mother and sister are deceased.
 Later, Monty discovers that they have been living with his/Ravi's nephew and niece this entire time.
 He hatches a plan with Tina and Kabira to bring Princess Kamini to justice.